-V. Illustrative Examples of the Calculations Used to Determine USVSST Fund Payments to 9/11-Related Claimants Under Varying Circumstances
+V. Illustrative Examples of the Calculations Used to Determine USVSST Fund Payments to Eligible 9/11-Related Claimants Under Varying Circumstances

-The following illustrative examples show the calculations used to determine a USVSST Fund award payment for 9/11-related claimants participating in the third round of payments.
+The illustrative examples show model calculations used to determine a USVSST Fund award payment for 9/11-related claimants participating in the fourth round of payments.
 The USVSST Fund does not disclose information about individual claimants.
 The examples in this document illustrate how the USVSST Fund calculates awards - they do not represent actual claims.

-In these examples, the payment percentage (explained above) is assumed to be 10 percent.
-The 10 percent payment percentage in these examples is used to simplify the arithmetic.
-As noted above, the USVSST Fund payment percentage for 9/11-related claimants is 0.76 percent for third-round payments.
+In these examples, the 10 percent total payment percentage for the third round, and the 5 percent payment percentage for the fourth round are used to simplify the arithmetic.
+The actual payment percentage for 9/11-related claimants was 0.76 percent in the third round, and 0.06 percent in the fourth round.